 In 2013, two companies, Caliber Funding and Vericrest Financial, merged to form Caliber Home Loans.
 The company is jointly owned by Lone Star V and Lone Star Fund VI, which are affiliates of private equity firm Lone Star Funds.
 In July 2016, Caliber Home Loans acquired First Priority Financial, to expand its mortgage licensing to all 50 states.
 The company launched the Caliber Ultimate Home Buying Experience in December 2016.
-The service is said to help streamline the application, approval and closing experience for loans by making the process more efficient.
+The service is said to help streamline the application, approval and closing experience for loans by making the process more efficient overall.

 National Mortgage Rates